secretstartups/handbook/security/index.html.md

 ### Training Delivery

 #### New Hire Security Training
-The New Hire Security Training is delivered through a pre-recorded presentation that is presented by a member of the [Security Operations](/handbook/engineering/security/#security-operations) team.
+The New Hire Security Training is delivered through a pre-recorded presentation that is presented by a member of the [Security Incident Response Team](/handbook/engineering/security/#sirt---security-incident-response-team-former-security-operations) team.
 The following materials are made available for your consumption:
 * [The video](https://www.youtube.com/watch?v=kNc9f-LH6pU) - the actual training.
 * [The slides](https://docs.google.com/presentation/d/1Yts7RixM9Eb7wt9x9TqS2lAHjmHzKcEI_-j_yZaztlc/) - the slides used in the training video.
 * [Security Practices](/handbook/security/#security-process-and-procedures-for-team-members) - a list of security process and procedures that you can consult at any time.